imliam/Lua-Collections/README.md

 -- { {'DOG', 'CAT', 'LION'}, {'MOUSE', 'HAMSTER', 'ELEPHANT'}, {'Coyote'} }
 ```

-This collection class was heavily inspired by the collection functionality found in the[Laravel Framework](https://laravel.com/docs/master/collections) for PHP, and implements many of the methods from it, although with some changes to functionality to account for how Lua handles data.
+This collection class was heavily inspired by the collection functionality found in the [Laravel Framework](https://laravel.com/docs/master/collections) for PHP, and implements many of the methods from it, although with some changes to functionality to account for how Lua handles data.

 ## Creating Collections